 Changes in Lifestyle

 More than anything else, addiction changes a person’s daily patterns of behavior to where getting and using the drug takes on top priority in his or her daily life.
-According to the U. S. National Library of Medicine, these changes inevitably disrupt other important life areas and transforms one’s overall lifestyle in the process.
+These changes inevitably disrupt other important life areas and transforms one’s overall lifestyle in the process.

 Lifestyle changes to watch for include: